Last updated on June 14th, 2018 at 05:36 pm

 In USD terms, SAGF did >54% in 2017 which is a fantastic return.
 Almost 20% more than FSDA!

 Should you buy Schroder Asian Growth Fund over First State Dividend Advantage Fund?

-Broadly saying, anything that appreciates more carries more risk as the higher the price goes, the more it can drop!
+Broadly saying, anything that appreciates in price more carries more risk of becoming expensive in valuation.
 Therefore, it is NEVER wise to invest purely based on last year’s results.

 This chart shows that from April 17 to Oct 17, an investment in SAGF would have given you extra 10% returns.
 But an investment in FSDA would have given you an extra 2% return as it is more stable.